peytonshow/MC-Long-Run/readme.md

 * Treasury: People are given access to officially backed Coins and Bills.
     * Coins: Coins are created using an item specific to the king, Encoder Stamps, to turn raw material into coins.
 Coins may be freely melted down back into their full form.
 Coins are useful because they allow consumers to get the best price for a good without relying on the government to cash out.
     * Bills: Bills are Printed money that do not hold any inherit value, but can be exchanged for raw materials using Paper stamps issued by the king.
 Paper Stamps cost a certain amount of material to take out.
 Because not everyone withdraws after a transaction, it can be safe to print more money than the treasury can support, but too much can cause bank runs and crash the economy :) .
 Much like Coins, because bills are worth a portion of a raw material, it allows people to get the best price buying or selling.
 * The Law: Players have access to a strong legal framework.
-Players who learn and uphold the law embolden the kings power.

 -----------------------------------------------------------------------------------------------------------------